ansys/pymapdl/doc/source/getting_started/wsl.rst

 If you want to run MAPDL in the CentOS7 image and use the Windows license server, opening the ports might not work properly because the Windows firewall seems to block all traffic coming from WSL.
-For security purposes, you should still try to open ports ``1055`` and ``2325`` in the firewall and check if your MAPDL installation can communicate with the Windows hosts.
-If you are having problems after setting the firewall rules, you might have to disable the Windows firewall for the WSL ethernet virtual interface.
+For security purposes, you should still try to open ports ``1055`` and ``2325`` in the firewall and see if your MAPDL installation can communicate with the Windows hosts.
+If you are having problems after setting the firewall rules, you might have to turn off the Windows firewall for the WSL ethernet virtual interface.
 This might pose some unknown side effects and security risk so use it with caution.
 See `Disabling Firewall on WSL Ethernet <disabling_firewall_on_wsl_>`_.